LinneaHuynh291234/Financial-Crime-Detection-During-Trade-Wars-2025/README.md

 ---

-## 🧾 Project Overview

-This project aims to simulate real-world trade-based money laundering activities in corporate cross-border payments.
-Key objectives include detecting patterns of illicit trade using transactional data and applying fraud detection methods for suspicious behavior in banking.

 ### Key Goals:
-- Simulate 10,325 corporate transactions in the Nordic banking market (SEK, DKK, NOK).
+- Simulate more than 10,000 corporate transactions in the Nordic banking market (SEK, DKK, NOK).
+- Use the *Riksbanken API* to convert transaction amounts to EUR for consistency in analysis and decision-making.
 - Identify red flags linked to trade-based money laundering (TBML) such as:
   - Unusual turnover spikes
   - Payments made to sanctioned or high-risk counterparties
   - Splitting Payment
-- Feature Engineering: Turnover jump %, payment splitting, risky country exposure, and more.
-- Use the *Riksbanken API* to convert transaction amounts to EUR for consistency in analysis and decision-making.
+- Perform EDA using various statistical and visualization techniques
+- Feature Engineering.
+-Baseline Model Training.

 ---